Rakshit-Sharma-001/Data_Analysis-on-Vrinda_Store/README.md

 - Verify data for any missing values and anomalies, and sort out the same.
 - Made sure data is consistent and clean with respect to data type, data format and values used.
-- Created pivot tables according to the questions asked.
+- Created pivot tables according to the questions asked and merge all of them into one dashboard.
-- Merge all pivot tables into one dashboard and apply slicer to make <a href="https://github.com/Krishnkumar542/Vrinda-Store-Data-Analysis/blob/main/Vrinda%20Store%20Dashboard.png">dashboard interactive</a> and dynamic.
+- Slicers are added and their connections are joined with all pivot tables to make dashboard interactive and dynamic.
+- The solution sheets are uploaded <a>here.</a>